September 2025

 Would You Like to Host a Writing Workshop?

-The shares above were written at the Writing for Recovery Workshop at the Summer Seminar Assembly (SSA) in May.
+One of the shares above was written during a writing workshop at the Alcoholics Anonymous International Convention in 2025.
 Writing workshops support recovery, provide opportunities for service and are a great way to do outreach.
 If your group or district is interested in hosting a writing workshop, please contact the Bits Editor.
 We have lots of ways to support you!
 Materials, literature, templates, and coaching.

 Are You Looking For More